 But you can totally fix it by pre-gaming the program.
 Make sure you can walk a while before starting.
 It may sound silly, but it’s true.

-I suggest that you be able to walk for 30-45 minutes at 3.5 to 4 mph (15-18 minutes per mile) without feeling out of breath before you even start with your couch to 5k plan’s intervals.
+Like I said above, if you think that Couch to 5k might be too much for you, I suggest that you be able to walk for 30-45 minutes at 3.5 to 4 mph (15-18 minutes per mile) without feeling out of breath before you even start with your couch to 5k plan’s intervals.

 I know that when I tried a couch to 5k plan for the first time, I couldn’t run for 15 seconds.
 I was 280ish (maybe more than that), and a whole minute of running was 100% out of the question.